 Partie 3: Installations nucléaires, procédés et technologies

-• ISO/AWI 12749-5 [Actuellement en cours d'élaboration]
+• ISO/CD 12749-5 [Actuellement en cours d'élaboration]

 Énergie nucléaire, technologies nucléaires, et radioprotection — Vocabulaire